 Eco resorts often claim to blend subtly into the local environment.
 Bamurru Plains goes one better and is actually part of its environment.
-By James Teo.
+By Jeremy Torr.

 KUALA LUMPUR, 10 October 2017.
 Bamarru Plains Resort is located on the Mary River floodplains, in Australia’s Northern Territory.
 Set in 300 square kilometres of privately-owned station land just to the west of Kakadu National Park, the remote site caters for up to 20 guests at a time to stay in what must be one of the most stunningly natural surroundings in Australia.